I spent $855.77 on Google Ads and got my ads banned five times.

 Pivoting to Google Ads

 Also, I figured that using Google Ads might end up saving me a lot of work in the long run.
-Last month, when I launched isthisphishy.io, I decided to save money by skipping ads entirely.
+Last month, when I launched isthisphishy.io, I skipped ads entirely (for $$$ reasons).
 I launched the startup by posting about it on Reddit, Hacker News, Product Hunt, and twenty other sites.
 Posting on all those websites had been a lot of work.
 I had to track where all my users were coming from on my own, and retarget my future launch strategy accordingly.
 Google Ads will save me time, I figured.
 (Hah!
 Hah!
 Says future me.)

 In the end, Google Ads did not save me time (see ad bans mentioned below).
 But I learned a lot, at least.